 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in Senate Bill (SB) 18-200, required adjustments resulting from the 2018 AAP assessment, and the additional 0.50% resulting from the 2020 AAP assessment, statutorily recognized July 1, 2021, and effective July 1, 2022.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in Senate Bill (SB) 18-200 and required adjustments resulting from the 2018 and 2020 AAP assessments.
 Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.